Oururis/Batk/README.md

 Minecraft JE datapack,Bedrock Edition can also be implemented using functions

-this datapack has two versions: Batk1.0, which has a simple function, it TP bats to ~ -128 ~ when spawn the other version is NbatS(NoBatSpawn), which prevents bats from spawning(existing bats won't be affected), Currently, it's still a work in progress, and I'll upload it later
+this datapack has two versions: Batk1.0, which has a simple function - it TP bats to ~ -128 ~ when Spawn the other version is NbatS (NoBatSpawn), which prevents bats from spawning (existing bats won't be affected).
+Currently, it's still in planning.

 please note that I've only tested this datapack in single player mode, and its compatibility in multiplayer is unknown.
 Actually, it's just for my personal use.
 Server players should check server plugins as many plugins offer highly customizable world rules